 - Your job title is {insert job title} on the Touring production of {insert name of tour} (the "Production").
 You may be required to undertake duties as the employer considers appropriate. - 3.2.
 You will report to {insert name} ("Company Manager") and {insert anyone else if needed). - 3.3.
-During your employment you shall: - 3.3.1. devote the whole of your time and the full benefit of your knowledge, expertise, skills and ability, to the proper performance of your duties; - 3.3.2. comply with all reasonable requests, instructions, rules and regulations, as may be made from time to time by the employer, and will, in addition, comply with all rules and regulations which apply to the employer's business; - 3.3.3. exercise reasonable care and diligence in the performance of your employment and shall comply with all reasonable instructions to protect your own health and safety and the health and safety of others; - 3.3.4. keep just and true records of all goods bought and sold, money received and paid, services carried out and all things whatsoever relating to the employer's business which come into your care or disposal; - 3.3.5. at all times give to the employer such explanations, information and assistance relating to your employment with the employer as it may require; and - 3.3.6. faithfully and loyally work for the employer to the best of your ability and use your best endeavours to promote, protect, develop and extend the employer's business.
+During your employment you shall: - 3.3.1 give your knowledge, expertise, skills and ability, time and attention to the proper performance of your duties and to the best of your abilities - 3.3.2 comply with all reasonable requests, instructions, rules and regulations, from Us, made from time to time - 3.3.3 exercise reasonable care and diligence in the performance of your employment especially in relation to reasonable instructions to protect your own health and safety and the health and safety of others - 3.3.4 keep accurate records of all goods bought and sold, money received and paid, services carried out and all things whatsoever from Us which come into your care or disposal - 3.3.5 give us any explanations, information or assistance relating to your employment as is necessary

-4. EXCLUSIVITY OF EMPLOYMENT
+4 EXCLUSIVITY OF EMPLOYMENT